For Antoinette Allocca, a Stamford entrepreneur whose vision led to the burgeoning market for technical writers, passion is essential.

 Mark Fazzinga, 42, of Hartsdale, N.Y., says, “The staff appreciates my contributions to the business.”
 “If I work hard now, there may be options, like retirement, later in life.”
 He also takes advantage of the well–stocked kitchen and flexible hours.

 Dick Haeffle, 62, of Bethel, takes pleasure in the overall “family atmosphere” and the casual office attire.
-These traits are considerable contrast to his experience in advertising sales for 27 years with Dow Jones & Co. in several major cities.
+These traits are in considerable contrast to his experience in advertising sales for 27 years with Dow Jones & Co. in several major cities.

 And on fairly frequent occasions Allocca and other staffers bring their children to work.
 This helps make the office more family-oriented.